Nazaré: Beyond the big waves.

 People from Nazaré are friendly and always willing to help if you lose your way.

-You’ll feel completely at ease exploring this charming town on your own.
+You’ll feel completely at ease exploring on your own.

 Is it safe to swim in Nazaré?